AbhiSundu/AbhiSundu.github.io/content/posts/timetracking.md

 Unsurprisingly, low investment projects tend to be a lot less stressful.
 Shipping five 20 hour projects doesn't burn me out at all, while shipping (or worse, failing to ship) one 100 hour project destroys my motivation for months.
 I feel very vulnerable to the sunk cost fallacy, so I'd been avoiding longer projects for a while up until I made my commercial game.
 That said, I think I tend to push myself the most when it comes to longer, more feature-rich projects.

 ## Optimizing for "number of hours"
-When I start tracking something, I naturally start to optimize for it.
-I think this is common for many people (i.e calories are numbers, so many people naturally try to optimize that number one way or another).
+When I start tracking something as a number, I naturally start to optimize for it.

 When I started tracking gamedev time, I subconsiously started trying to optimize that number.
 This ended up being both good and bad for me.

 ### The good: Focus and efficiency
 Tracking my gamedev time has forced me to focus 100% of my energy on gamedev when the timer starts.
 I enter a "flow state" much faster now, and can make tons of progress in the 1-2 hours that I spend on it at a time.

-I no longer play a youtube video or a podcast in the background of gamedev.
+I no longer listen to youtube videos or podcasts in the background of gamedev.
 I focus all my energy on the current task and I feel really productive when I'm working on games.

 ### The bad: Cutting corners
 Since I'm trying to optimize the "time spent" number, I found myself cutting corners quite often, especially during my most recent commercial project.
-I reached a point where I realized making "good art" for the game would take too much time.
-Learning how to improve my art would also take too much time, so I simply made bad art for the game.
+I reached a point where I realized making "good art" for the game, or truly improving my art skills, would have taken too much time.
+So I simply made bad art for the game and covered it up with VFX and juice.

 {{<image src="/images/putridshot.gif">}}
 {{<imageDescription text="The game has decent juice, but I think I could have done better art-wise">}}